Last Updated on November 10, 2023

-Oakland Cemetery, also known as a “garden cemetery,” is one of Atlanta’s largest cemeteries and the final resting place for over 70,000 people.
-It is gorgeous with its Victorian-style tombs, monuments, gravesites, and many flowers and oak trees that dot the landscape.
+Oakland Cemetery is one of Atlanta’s largest garden cemeteries and the final resting place for over 70,000 people.
+Its Victorian-style tombs, monuments, and gravesites are gorgeous, with many flowers and oak trees dotting the landscape.
 Each mausoleum and monument has a unique architectural style, symbolically representing that person or family.

 While visiting a cemetery may not be high on someone’s list of places to photograph, I find walking through the historic Oakland Cemetery a very peaceful and contemplative experience.
 I’ve previously toured Oakland Cemetery at night but always wanted to take photographs there during the day.